jianwenwu/Cancer-Mortality-Rate/README.md

 Thesis: Cancer Mortality Rate of each County in the United States
 ================
-This is brief introduction for my project on predicting Cancer Mortality Rate.
-For reading whole report, please go to file "report" above.
+This is brief introduction for my project on analyzing and predicting Cancer Mortality Rate of each County in the United States.
+For reading whole report, please go to file `report` above.

 ### 1. INTRODUCTION